Water-Snake - The Year Sign

 Forget all about the Chinese Year sign you are born in.
 It doesn't say much about you.
 Chinese astrology is much more complex!

-The following table lists the stems and the branches of Doug MacLeod's BAZI chart at his birth.
+The following table lists the heavenly stems and earth branches of Doug MacLeod's BAZI chart at his birth.
 The day master (DM), first row of the day pillar, is the self-element.
 It represents the me, the key from which all stems and branches receive their strength.
 That makes Doug MacLeod a Yin Fire spring person.
-In spring Fire is strong.
+Fire is strong in spring.

 The Year Pillar shows the relationship with family and society at large.